• Skip to primary navigation

 • DO wear gloves when chopping the kidney.

-• Not only is the scent unpleasant on your hands, if you smell that uric acid when the kidney is cooking, the final pudding will become unappetizing.
+• Not only is the scent unpleasant on your hands, but if you smell that uric acid when the kidney is cooking, the final pudding will become unappetizing.

-• To reduce the odor of kidney when cooking, you can soak it in salted water, milk, or buttermilk for two hours.
+• To reduce the odor of the kidney when cooking, you can soak it in salted water, milk, or buttermilk for two hours.

 • You can also soak it in cold water with a little added lemon juice or vinegar for two hours.